Physical Therapy Guide to Knee Pain

 - Wrapping your knee to reduce swelling may be recommended.
 Your physical therapist will use specific wrapping techniques.
 They also may recommend the use of compression stockings.

 Your physical therapist may refer you to an orthopedic doctor who specializes in knee conditions and injuries.
-They may recommend diagnostic imaging (i.e., X-ray, MRI).
-An X-ray helps to identify bone abnormalities (e.g., osteoarthritis, fractures).
+They may recommend diagnostic imaging (such as an X-ray or MRI).
+An X-ray helps to identify bone abnormalities (such as osteoarthritis or fractures).
 An MRI will help confirm the diagnosis of tendon and ligament injuries and provide a different view of your bones and cartilage.

 Your physical therapist, working together with your surgeon, will be able to tell you how much activity you can do.
 Activities allowed will depend on the type of knee surgery (such as total knee replacement) you undergo.
 Your physical therapist and surgeon also may recommend physical therapy before surgery to increase your strength and motion.
 Physical therapy before surgery can sometimes help with recovery following surgery.